If you’re thinking about heading to the UK as an international student, it’s important you understand what you’re letting yourself in for.

 New to Future Finance?

 We’re the only specialist provider of student loans in the UK.
 We offer loans designed for students, which means lower, capped repayments in study, repayment holidays and a loan plan based on your course and university, not just your credit score.
+Some companies do develop specific credit products like credit cards for international nomads, but we believe Future Finance loans best answer the specific credit needs you might have as a student.

 You can apply online for a Future Finance student loan in less than a couple of minutes.
 And we won’t keep you hanging.
 Our smart technology means you’ll get a decision fast, without it affecting your credit score.
 See how we compare…